 We will require funding during the 2005 fiscal year in order to continue with research and development efforts and to stay in business.
+If we are able to complete this offering we will be able to pay company expenses for 6 months.
 Additional funding will have to occur within the next twelve months in order to continue operations.
 The amount of that funding is directly related to the clinical trials we are able to conduct and the amounts we will need to continue operations.